yemiwebby/symfony-react-mobx-starter/README.md

 ## Creating application components

-React applications are always best structured as a self-contained modules also known as components.
+React applications are always best structured as a self-contained module also known as a component.
 We will create a couple of components for our application.

 ## Creating the cart component